cognusion/fuse-rofs/README.md

 I read (and borrowed) a lot of other FUSE code to write this.
 Similarities possibly exist- Wholesale reuse as well of other GPL code.
-Special mention to RÃ©mi Flament and his loggedfs.
+Special mention to Rémi Flament and his loggedfs.

 Consider this code GPLv2.